ksucpea/bettercanvas/README.md

 ## Inquiries

-To contact me, please email ksucpea@gmail.com, or you can open an issue within the "Issues" tab on GitHub.
+For any questions, please refer to the FAQ page, found [here](https://diditupe.dev/bettercanvas/questions).
+For issues not address on the website, please email [ksucpea@gmail.com](mailto:ksucpea@gmail.com), or open an issue within the "Issues" tab on GitHub.

 ## Table of Contents